ethangyllenhaal/BiodivInfo_Stacks_Fall2022/README.md

     cd 'C:\Documents\Biodiversity Informatics'

 Then, you can use the same command we used to move reads around within CARC to move it to your computer.
 The syntax is always "rsync source destination".
 The source is the address of the CARC server and path to the file within CARC (using ~ to represent your home directory).
-Because we are in our target directory, the target can be represented by a period, like this:
+Because we are in our target directory, the target can be represented by a period, like this (replace rsync with scp for windows powershell):

     rsync username@hopper.alliance.unm.edu:~/stacks_example/stacks_output/gstacks.log .